Comments: 1-15, 16

 I just bought a 97 cadillac Cat era.
 It's used... just realized that my tail lights doesn't work and it's pouring oil from underneath it...
 Any suggestions on what I should do?

 Well here are some suggestions.
 This site helped me to save hundreds of dollars.
-Paste this link into your address bar and I know you'll find answers to your problems.
-This forum is dedicate to people that own Cadillacs http://www.cadillacforums.com/forums/cadillac-catera-cimarron-forum/
+I know you'll find answers to your problems.
+This forum is dedicated to people that own Cadillacs: http://www.cadillacforums.com/forums/cadillac-catera-cimarron-forum/

 Hi!
 I'm Rob, I own a Cadillac Catera 1998.
 It has 160,000 on it so far.
 Since May of 2007 I've only spent on regular tune ups, maintenance, oil filter, brakes, coolant, etc.